nospoone/monologue/README.md

 ## How-to

-To run from source, install Electron through NPM:
+To run from source, install Electron Prebuilt through NPM:

-`npm install electron -g`
+`npm install electron-prebuilt -g`

+Install the dependencies:

+`npm install`

-Then, run from the root of the repo:
+Finally, run from the root of the repo:

 `electron .`